-If your organisation is thinking about cloud adoption, then you’re not alone.
-The ‘cloud-first’ attitude has gained considerable momentum in the past few years, something which is set to continue in 2022 with 50% of UK organisations now having a cloud bias (TechTarget/Computer Weekly IT Priorities 2022).
+If your organisation is thinking about cloud adoption, you’re not alone.
+The ‘cloud-first’ attitude has gained considerable momentum in recent years.
+It is set to continue, with 50% of UK organisations having a cloud bias (TechTarget/Computer Weekly IT Priorities 2022).

-Cloud is a strategic and responsive solution for organisations, with multiple cloud environments available to choose from to meet business and workload requirements.
+Cloud is a strategic and responsive solution for organisations, with multiple cloud environments available to meet business and workload requirements.
 Hybrid cloud can provide your organisation with a bespoke solution that combines the right mix of on-prem, private and public cloud infrastructures.

-Enhanced scalability, flexibility, control, cost-efficiency, agility, and innovation are all big pluses for organisations, and why many adopt hybrid on their journey to the cloud.
-But with no standardised ‘one-size-fits-all’ solution, there are several things you should be evaluating as you develop your cloud strategy.
+Enhanced scalability, flexibility, control, cost-efficiency, agility, and innovation are all big pluses for organisations and why many adopt hybrid on their journey to the cloud.
+But with no standardised ‘one-size-fits-all’ solution, you should evaluate several things as you develop your cloud strategy.

-Here are 4 priorities for a strong cloud strategy:
+Here are four priorities for a robust cloud strategy:

 1. Costs and ROI